-This article thus pays special homage to caregivers of every kind, whether family, hired, professional or just good-hearted neighbors who occasionally drop in on the folks next door to give a few moments of respite to the caregiver of a person with dementia.
+This article thus pays special homage to caregivers of every kind, whether family, hired, professional or just good-hearted neighbors who occasionally drop in on the person next door to give a few moments of respite to the caregiver of a person with dementia.

 Repetitive talking and actions: Repetition is common in persons with Alzheimer’s disease and other types of dementia, and if caregivers don’t take it in stride or with a sense of humor, it can drive them over the edge.

 Types of repetitive activities include a barrage of the same question, or calling out to someone.
 For example, “Where is Johnny?
 Where is Johnny?” or, simply.
 “Johnny!
 Johnny!”
-And yet more repetitive actions can include rubbing a particular spot on the table, emptying drawers, or trying to leave the “safe zone”.
+Repetitive actions can include rubbing a particular spot on the table, emptying drawers, or trying to leave the “safe zone”.
 There can also be physical factors that trigger the repetitions: hunger, thirst, or the desire to go outdoors may prompt a person with Alzheimer’s to bang on the door or fiddle with the lock.

 Aggressive behavior: Margaret had finally gotten accustomed to her father not knowing who she is.
 But when Dad one day suddenly gripped her by the arms and growled at her menacingly, the experience left her terrified.
 And when, following that first event, her dad embarked on habitually cursing, growling, grabbing, lashing out and hitting, it was time to rethink her decision to keep Dad at home “for the duration”.
 Home obviously wasn’t doing him any good, and her mind turned to the memory care ward of the assisted living facility near her.